Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 And so on.

-The name of the url, **"polls:detail"**, will not change even when you change the url.
-Any reference to "polls:detail" will be OK, and you can change the actual url in one place.
+The name of the url will not change even when you change the url path.
+Any reference to `polls:detail` will work, even when you change the url path.
+To update the url path, you can change it in **one** place - the `urls.py` file.

 To add a named url, edit the template:

 	you@dev-machine: nano templates/polls/index.html

-Replace this line:
+Replace the line with the url path:

 	li><a href="/polls/{{ question.id }}/">{{ question.question_text }}</a></li>

-With this one, which uses the django `url` template tag:
+With the line that uses **named url**, and the django `url` template tag:

 	<li><a href="{% url 'polls:detail' question.id %}">{{ question.question_text }}</a></li>

+The `url` template tag finds the correct url path for the given url name.

 Check it in the browser, everything should work the same.

 From a coding perspective, it will be much easier to change the URLs later.
 **It's also an easier and a cleaner way to provide urls throughout your app.
 Names are less prone to errors, and more readble, than the entire url path**.

-**url namespace:** Note that the `polls:detail` name comes from the main `site_repo/urls.py`, where the namespace `polls` is defined, and then the specific name for each url in the app urls file, at `site_repo/polls/urls.py`.
+The `polls:detail` name comes from **two** `urls.py` files:

+1. "polls": from the main `site_repo/urls.py`, where the **namespace** `polls` is defined for the entire polls app's urls.
+2. "detail": is a **specific** name for specific a url in the app's at `site_repo/polls/urls.py`.

+Namespace urls have the same naming pattern: "namespace:specific-url".

-See what has changed:
+Now, see what has changed:

 	you@dev-machine: git status